christo/loquacious/db-schema.md

 # Database Schema Design

+Note this is a guide, the real design may diverge and this is not currently fully implemented anyway.

 * everything has a db id
 * file references may be done in either direction; either the filename contains the database id or there is a column to capture filename.
 Large media files